algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-05-26-scikit-guide.md

 Creating your algorithm is easy!

 - To add an algorithm, simply click “Add Algorithm” from the user profile icon.
-- Name, select the language, choose permissions and make the code either open or closed source.
+- Name your algorithm, select the language, choose permissions and make the code either open or closed source.

 <img src="/images/post_images/model_hosting/create_new_alg.png" alt="Create your algorithm" style="width: 700px;"/>

 ### Load your Model
 Here is where you load your pickled model that is to be called by the apply() function.
 Our recommendation is to preload your model in a separate function before apply().
 The reasoning behind this is because when your model is first loaded it can take some time to load depending on the file size.
 However, with all subsequent calls only the apply() function gets called which will be much faster since your model is already loaded!

+Now to check out a code example using the <a href="http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html">Random Forest Regressor</a> to build a prediction model in Scikit-learn

 {% highlight python %}
 import pickle